adesamaa/cybersecurity-portfolio/log-analysis/wordpress-compromise.md

 Exploited CVE-2020-35489 in Contact Form 7 plugin - an unrestricted file upload vulnerability.
 Used Simple File List plugin (v4.2.2) to upload a PHP web shell.

 ### Step 4 - Web Shell Upload
 Successfully uploaded fr34k.php to the server.
-A PHP web shell gives the attaacker browser-based terminal access to run commands on the server.
+A PHP web shell gives the attacker browser-based terminal access to run commands on the server.

 ### Step 5 - Lockout and Cleanup
 Security plugin detected the attack and locked the attacker out.
 Attacker attempted path traversal to bypass lockout - all failed (403).
 Final access to fr34k.php returned 404 - shell was removed.